 Pre-Existing Medical Condition: Travel insurance when you have a medical condition can be a bit different.
 A pre-existing medical condition is a medical condition that you were diagnosed with or being treated for before your policy started.

 When you’re asked about medical conditions it can be a bit confusing as to what you do and do not need to declare.
 Make sure you let your insurer know of any serious or re-occurring medical condition which has been diagnosed, looked into or treated in any way, at any time before you have travelled, even if the condition is now stable.
-If you are ever unsure it is best to call the customer service team to check.
+If you are ever unsure it is best to contact us to check.

 Renewal Date: If you have taken out a Multi-Trip policy it will last 12 months.
 After those 12 months pass, you will be prompted to renew your policy and take out a new Multi-Trip your cover will then end unless you renew your policy by the renewal date.

 Single Trip Policy: This type of policy provides cover for one trip.
 Cover starts when you purchase your policy, and ends when you return home.